nhsconnect/gpconnect/index.md

 In partnership with principal GP clinical system suppliers, GP Connect has developed a set of FHIR&reg; API specifications that make data from different clinical systems available to clinicians when and where they need it.

-GP Connect supports the development of products that use the clinical data made available by our APIs.
+GP Connect supports the development of products that use the clinical data made available by our APIs for direct care purposes.

 ## Audience ##
-The content here is designed for a technical audience (that is, developers, architects and data scientists).
+The content here is designed for a technical audience (that is, developers, architects and testers).
 For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/services/gp-connect){:target="_blank"}.

 We have identified three main types of customer: